makew0rld/md2gemini/README.md

     strip_html: Strip all inline and block HTML from Markdown.

     base_url: All links starting with a slash will have this URL prepended to them.

+    md_links: Convert all links to local files ending in .md to end with .gmi instead.
     """
 ```